Skip to content

 Replacement Void Date

-Gov. Code, Sec.
-403.054(c) requires a replacement warrant to reflect the same fiscal year as the original warrant and the void date to be the same as the original warrant.
+Texas Government Code, Section 403.054(c) requires a replacement warrant to reflect the same fiscal year as the original warrant, and the void date to be the same as the original warrant.

 The following are examples of a USAS transaction to replace a warrant with: